thejerrybao/thejerrybao.github.io/experience.md

 *Software Engineer* | June 2015 - February 2016<br />
 San Mateo, CA<br />

-> * Configured the Ruby on Rails application to serve dynamic error pages
+> * Configured the application to serve dynamic error pages
 > * Created a settings page for users to configure their accounts
-> * Deployed a JavaScript app to allow the platform to be accessible to those with disabilities
+> * Enabled the platform to be accessible to those with disabilities
 > * Built and maintained core application components, such as approvals, that affect many products in our suite
+> * Tech Stack: Ruby on Rails, React, Javascript
 >
 > Coupa Software, the award-winning leader in spend management, enables businesses everywhere to recognize bottom-line financial success via Savings-as-a-Service.
 More than 500 customers doing business in over 100 countries use Coupa to support business agility and reduce costs.
 Only Coupa provides an organic suite of true cloud applications including accounts payable, procurement, expense management, sourcing, and inventory.